Jason-Yeom/NetSleuth/README.md

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the GNU GENERAL PUBLIC LICENSE 3.0.

 ## 🙏 Acknowledgments